laytenter/Insider-London/_posts/tours/2001-01-01-london-underground-and-tube-tour.md

 The tour runs weekly 11am Wednesday, Thursday, Friday, Saturday, 2pm Sunday and 11am UK Bank Holidays.
 The London Underground/Tube tour may also be booked as a private tour at a time suitable for you and your party, [please send us an email](/contact-us/) to make an enquiry.

+We can also arrange a Private London Underground Tour in German, please send us an email: contact@insider-london.co.uk, we will arrange it for you

 **What do I need to take?**

 As the tour moves in and out of tube stations, you will need a zone 1 Travelcard or an Oyster card with £7 of pay-as-you-go credit.
 Please note this is not included in the ticket price.